clojure/clojure-clr/docs/jank-test-suite-initial-run-results.md

 ## String tests

 ClojureCLR fails a number of tests for functions in `clojure.string`.
-I argue below that these tests are semantically invalid.

 These tests share the common feature that they pass into a `clojure.string` function such as `capitalize` arguments that are not strings.
 For example,